tudelft3d/Solar3Dcity/README.md

 ![Daily-plot](http://3dgeoinfo.bk.tudelft.nl/biljecki/github/solar3dcity/solar-dailyplot.png)

-This is the magnitude of the radiation during the day.
-Solar3Dcity integrates these values over the year in order to estimate the yearly irradiance.
+This is the magnitude of the irradiation during the day.
+Solar3Dcity integrates these values over the year in order to estimate the yearly irradiation.